-1) PayTM books the FD with the period (currently 13 months) in which its partnered bank provides the highest interest rates.
-Currently, it is 8% for deposits less than Rs.
+1) PayTM books the FD with the period (currently 12 months) in which its partnered bank provides the highest interest rates.
+Currently, PayTM FD rates are 6.5% for deposits less than Rs.
 1 crore.
-One thing is not clear is that it says 8% for 13 months means for 1 year it would be 7.4% only.
+You cannot open FD if you have balance that is less than Rs 1 Lakh.

 2) No interest is paid if the FD is redeemed within 7 days of its inception.

 3) At the time of redemption, the principal amount along with interest earned will be paid to you after deducting the TDS.

 4) On the date of auto-renewal, the new deposit amount will include principle amount plus interest earned minus the TDS, if any.